Chain of custody approaches in the steel industry

 The steel industry has a long history of producing life cycle assessments (LCA) and carbon footprints (CFP) of its products.

-Today there is no standardised methodology for GHG chain of custody approaches and companies have developed their own schemes to meet their own needs.
-As these schemes multiply, the need for industry guidance has become increasingly clear.
+Today, there is no standardised methodology for GHG chain of custody approaches, and companies have therefore developed their own approaches.